binfalse/binfalse.de/_posts/2010-09-20-suffix-trees.md

 The tree $$ST(ababc)$$ contains all suffixes of the word $$ababc$$ extended with $$\$$$.
 This tree is visualized in figure 1.

-Learn how to build a suffix tree on the <a href="/2010/09/suffix-trees/2/">next page</a>.